 The Kenosha County Aging and Disability Resource Center is guided by the vision that older people and persons with disabilities should have prompt and easy access to the services that they need.

 - December 1988: The idea of one-stop service delivery becomes a reality.
-The Center for Aging and Long Term Care is established at 5407 8th Street Kenosha bringing together many services providers under one roof.
+The Center for Aging and Long Term Care is established at 5407 8th Ave. in Kenosha, bringing together many services providers under one roof.

 - January 1997: Approval and funding for resource center pilots is included in the 1997-99 biennial state budget.